alisiafadini/ROCKET/README.md

 It will automatically install dependencies like `SFcalculator` and `reciprocalspaceship`.

-Note: If you get errors about incompatibility of `prompt_toolkit`, ignore it.
+Note: If you get errors about incompatibility of `prompt_toolkit`, ignore them.

 For develop mode, run